Louboutin “Pigalle” on the Red Carpet

 Did you know?

-Always welcoming fancy designs and technical challenges, Christian Louboutin has recently chosen to use his talent for the Royal Mansour Marrakech, to create two exclusive and original models.
+Always open to fancy designs and technical challenges, Christian Louboutin has recently chosen to use his talent for the Royal Mansour Marrakech, to create two exclusive and original models.
 For women, a pointed-toe flat mule, with mosaic patterns (€800).
 For men, a slipper shaped like a classic loafer with black suspenders, topped with a star referencing the Moroccan flag as well as the French brand’s iconic écusson (€500).
-A stunning tribute to the Moroccan crafts blended with the unconditional Louboutin savoir-faire.
+The models are a stunning tribute to Moroccan’s crafts combined with the Louboutin’s unconditional savoir-faire.